ioBanker/docs.bitshares.build/MPA.md

 The borrower is able to add extra collateral or reduce the debt, to increse his CR and prevent further margin calls.

 #### MSSR
 - Higher MSSR allows faster liquidation and higher penality.
-Real liquidation penalty is dependend on markets liquidity.
+Real liquidation penalty is dependend on market liquidity.
 - An MPA premium reduces the effective MSSR for margin calls.
 - Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Market Issued Settlements.